interactive-fiction-class/interactive-fiction-class.github.io/homeworks/commonsense-reasoning/commonsense-reasoning.md

 You should follow through the IPython Notebook here.
 It walks you through building a sentiment-based system for predicting the correct next ending as well as two neural network-based approaches that learn a classifier for the task.

-You should create a writeup of the experiments you conduct.
+You should create a writeup describing the experiments you conduct.
 We will be primarily grading you on this writeup, although you should also submit your code.
 Your writeup should include
 * Your accuracy on the two validation sets and the 2016 test set using...
   - A sentiment-based classifier
-  - A neural network trained only on the train set, as well as one variant.
+  - A neural network trained only on the train set, as well as 2 variants.
-  - A neural network trained on the validation set, as wel as one variant.
+  - A neural network trained in a supervised way on the validation set, as well as 2 variants.
-* Descriptions of your approaches for each of the above methods, including your chosen model architecture and hyperparameters.
+* Descriptions of your approaches for each of the above methods/variants.
 Try to make your descriptions be detailed enough that another student could reimplement your approach from them.
 * An error analysis:
   - Find a couple examples your sentiment classifier gets wrong and discuss them.
   - Are there any examples that all of your classifiers get wrong?
 Whart do you notice about them?

+### What parameters can your vary?
+Here are some ideas:
+* The learning rate and optimizer
+* The number of training steps
+* The number of layers and types of activation functions in the model architecture
+* The batch size
+* For the supervised model, consider sharing some weights with the unsupervised model that was previously trained

 # What to submit
 * A file containing your writeup, as either `report.pdf` or `report.md`.
 * Your modified IPython notebook as `rocstories.ipynb`.